 Improvements to the onboard camera are not the only upgrades for the Phantom 4 Pro.
 Other features include:

-- A FlightAutonomy system that adds dual rear vision sensors and infrared sensing systems for a total of five-directions of obstacle sensing and four-directions of obstacle avoidance.
+- FlightAutonomy system includes dual rear vision sensors and infrared sensing systems for a total of 5 directions of obstacle sensing and 4 directions of obstacle avoidance

 With Draw, simply draw a route on screen and the Phantom 4 Pro will move in that direction while keeping its altitude locked.
 This allows the pilot to focus on camera control and enables more complex shots.
 There are two Draw modes that can be used in different scenarios: